dakeshi/XLFormReactiveCocoa/README.md

 # XLFormReactiveCocoa
-This is XLFormExample project inspired by XLForm.
+This is XLFormReactiveCocoa project inspired by XLForm.

-- Use ReactiveCocoa instead of textfield delegate
+I use ReactiveCocoa, Masonry libraries in this project.
+Because it is more intuitive.

-- Custom Cell implementation.
+- Custom Cell implementation
+Currency, Image, FloatTextField etc.

+# Future
+picker

+# Licence
+MIT Licence